KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/creating-and-distributing-a-new-komodo-smart-chain.md

 -addnode=[INSERT IP ADDRESS OF FIRST DEVICE]
 ```

-An "IP address" can be compared to a human being’s home mailing address, where the IP address is designed for computers to be able to geographically find each other.

 With the execution of the IP address command, the second device knows to look across the available connection (the Internet, VPS service, etc.) for the first device, which is already running an instance of Komodod and the new coin.
 The command here simply tells the computer the proper IP address of the first device.

 As soon as these two devices connect, having all the proper Komodod software running and set in place, the mining begins.
 One of the devices will mine the first block and instantly receive the total coin supply of the entire blockchain into the user’s chosen wallet.